DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/05-28 Avernoth Meeting Notes.md

 ### Level Design

-I want at least 1 fully realized level in-engine for POC.
+I want at least *1 fully realized level in-engine for POC*.
 By "fully realized," I mean that the level should have:
 - An established modular kit that isn't just placeholder pieces.
 These should be actual textured models.
 - Props placed in the level (that should also be modeled and textured)
 - A basic lighting setup that gives the level a good atmosphere.
 We can worry about lighting optimization later.
 For now, we just need to see how the lighting looks in-engine.